jeromedejaegher/exponential_smoothing/exponential_smoothing.md

 - where alpha is high, $ S(x_n) $ is equal to $ x_n $ (no memory, no smoothing)
 - where alpha is low, $ S(x_n) $ is nearly constant (no update).

-With classical time serie, these drawbacks are not an issue, because why would you choose one of these extrems values ?
+With classical time serie, these drawbacks are not an issue, because why would someone choose one of these extrems values ?

 However, with the time series obtained from IoT, time stamps are not uniformly distributed, and the formula for exponential smoothing are now defined as :